rgeissen/trusted-data-agent/rag/rag_solution_intent.md

 *   **`SelfCorrectionFailedProposal`**: Logs when the LLM attempts to generate a correction but fails to provide a valid output (e.g., malformed JSON).
 It includes the `error_details` and `llm_token_usage` for the failed proposal.
 *   **`SelfHealing`**: The ultimate success event for the self-correction mechanism, logged when a tool execution error is successfully resolved after one or more attempts.
 It summarizes the `original_user_input`, `failed_action`, `error` (initial problem), the `solution` type, a list of `correction_attempts` made, the `corrected_action` that finally succeeded, and the aggregated `llm_token_usage` for the entire healing process.

 **Key Linkage:** The `correlation_id` is vital for linking problem events in `problems.jsonl` to their corresponding solution attempts and outcomes in `solutions.jsonl`, allowing for a complete reconstruction of the agent's problem-solving journey.
+The `task_id` provides a higher-level grouping, linking all events related to a single overall user request, enabling hierarchical analysis.

 ### Strategy for LLM Classification to Influence Strategic/Tactical Planner